Matambu/firstproject/project/README.md

 - Fully designed test suites, as well as automated tests for validation and high test coverage for backend
 - a functional front end website using Flask
 - Fully integrated code into a Version Control System using Feature Branch

+# Design

+My app contained two tables called 'ForceUsers' and 'Masters'.
+The objective was to link a forceuser(anakin, luke) to a master(yoda, obi-wan).

+- To create a ForceUser, the user has to enter a Name and Power.
+To create a Master, the user has to enter a Name and Side

+- To view/read a ForceUser and Master, the user has to submit the details which will take them to a page with the listed info.

+- To Update a ForceUser or Master, the user has to press the update page which will take them to a similar page as the Create.
+They would have to enter in their details which will then be reflected after they press submit again.

+- To Delete a ForceUser or Master, the user will have to press the delete button which will wipe out that entry from the list..